luminixinc/XamarinAndroidNativeDebugTest/README.md

 - After all the architectures are built, right-click on the **NativeHelloApp** project and choose *Rebuild*
 - After the final build, right-click on the **NativeHelloApp** project and choose *Archive...*

-Note that you will see the following failure: `Files under lib/ must have .so extension, found 'lib/x86/gdbserver'.`
+**Note that you will see the following failure:** `Files under lib/ must have .so extension, found 'lib/x86/gdbserver'.`

 Futile attempt #1 to work-around this failure to bundle
 -------------------------------------------------------

-In the **NativeHelloApp** Properties, under the *Android Options* tab (for a Release configuration), uncheck the *Enable developer instrumentation (debugging and profiling)*.
-(NOTE that this  not particularly clear/discoverable what this checkbox is for exactly, but it does change the `<DebugSymbols>` in the project file which would lead us to suspect it has something more to do with PDB generation than whether `gdbsever` is bundled)
+In the **NativeHelloApp** Properties, under the *Android Options* tab (for a *Release* Configuration), uncheck the *Enable developer instrumentation (debugging and profiling)*.
+(NOTE that it is not particularly clear/discoverable what this checkbox is for exactly, but it does change the `<DebugSymbols>` in the project file which would lead us to suspect it has something more to do with PDB generation than whether `gdbsever` is bundled).

 Repeat the Release AAB bundle process in the above section, and you should still see the same bundling failure.